exonum/exonum-doc/src/advanced/bitcoin-anchoring.md

 When Exonum network should be anchored, every validator builds an anchoring transaction using [deterministic algorithm](#creating-anchoring-transaction).
 Its results are guaranteed to
-match for every legitimate node.
+match for every honest validator.
 Such an anchoring transaction spend one or more UTXOs from the current anchoring multisig address.
 Bitcoin allows different validators sign this transactions separately from each other, thus every validator can sign it without regard for other